 Until the 1960s, Sheffield was home to a tram system that did much more than simply connect the high street and the universities to the city’s outlying retail parks.
 Electric and horse-drawn lines made it all the way uphill to Walkley and Crookes, and stretched far down Abbeydale Road and Chesterfield Road.
 The Heeley horse tram depot was on Albert Road, just behind where you’ll now find The Tramshed.
+You’re unlikely to see much equine life resting there today, but the selection of beers and food at least make it a great place for humans, if not horses, to graze.

 Iron girders arch over The Tramshed’s main room, where high floating tabletops and anglepoise-style light fittings stick out the walls opposite wooden bar shelves heaving with spirits.
 Lush greenery hangs from long gutter-type planters nearby and, in the fridges below, dozens of craft beers are waiting to be sampled.
-Then, at the end of the bar counter there are appetising stacks of tapas-on-toast – that is, the The Tramshed’s signature snack, pinchos.

 - Words by